karolinaszafranbelzowska/numpy.random/README.md

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+### Libraries used
+Imported the libraries for this project:  Numpy, Matplotlib.pyplot, Random

 #### References: